MajdTaweel/off-main-thread/README.md

-# 📊 Massive GitHub Event Visualizer
+# 📊 Frontend Performance Solutions

-A demonstration of how Web Workers can prevent UI freezing when processing large datasets.
-This project showcases the performance difference between processing massive GitHub Archive files on the main thread versus using Web Workers.
+A comprehensive demonstration of different approaches to handle large data processing without freezing the UI.
+This project showcases three different solutions for processing massive GitHub Archive files and their impact on user experience.

 ## 🌐 Live Demo